brendan-ward/nhdnet/custom/sarp/README.md

 Note: some catchments have no floodplain, and some have floodplains but no NHDPlusID (outside HUC4s we processed).
 These are filtered out.

 These data were exported to a FGDB, and prepared for analysis here using `prepare_floodplain_stats.py`.

+### Perform network analysis

+Once all the inputs are prepared using the above steps, you can now perform the network analysis for that region or group of regions.

+1. Run `network_analysis.py` once for dams (set `SMALL_BARRIERS = False`)
+2. Run `network_analysis.py` again for small barriers (set `SMALL_BARRIERS = True`)

+This can take 10 - 60+ minutes depending on the size and complexity of the region.

+This cuts the network at each barrier and associates each barrier with an upstream and downstream flowline segment ID.
+It automatically calculates a new unique ID for a segment if it is creating a new segment between two barriers on the same original flowline segment.
+The networks are then re-assembled by traversing upstream from the downstream-most points of the NHD flowlines or from each barrier.

+The output of this is a shapefile with one feature per functional network, a network summary statistics CSV, and a CSV including the upstream and downstream network IDs associated with each barrier.